 - Vintage glasses are one of my favorite items to use on a tablescape.
 They add charm without looking old-fashioned.
 Serve iced tea using your favorite recipe or purchased from the grocer.

-- Cotton bolls just scream “the South!”
-Use this iconic plant to help set the tablescape.
-Place stems on place setting and add place cards to each.
+- Cotton bolls add texture to the table setting.
+Place stems on each place setting and attach a place card to each.

 - Another Southern favorite is hot sauce.
 We use it for seasoning cooked greens, fried chicken, and add it to chili or spaghetti.
 I turned this classic condiment into party favors for guests.
 To integrate the mini bottles seamlessly into the tablescape, I added my own hand-lettered labels.

-TIP: I purchased a mini hot sauce SET during the holiday season and split it up to use as individual party favors.
+PARTY TIP: Purchase a SET of mini hot sauce (especially during the holiday season) and split it up to use as individual party favors.

 - Cornbread baked in mini skillets adds a whimsical and interesting twist to regular old pan-baked cornbread.
 Add a slice of fresh jalapeno on top of the batter before baking, to give them some heat and a cute garnish.

 - Keep the centerpiece simple with a vase of blue hydrangeas – almost every Southern garden has a bush planted.
 Add some greenery and candlesticks, and keep the rest of the table clear to hold food dishes to be served family-style.

 Now that you have the scene all set, lets talk about the menu.
 Being raised in North Carolina by some of the best Southern cooks around (mom, grandmothers, aunts) it would be ridiculous for me to try to emulate their kitchen skills.
 Most cooked without actual recipes and let’s face it, food just doesn’t taste the same as it used to.

 With that said, I do think you can create a “modern” version of a Southern style dinner party menu.

 This is a great starting point for a family reunion or dinner party at home.